1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Adenoma in Jersey Village

-• Watchful waiting: Small, asymptomatic adenomas may only require regular imaging (CT, MRI or ultrasound) and blood tests to monitor for changes or growth.
+• Watchful waiting: Minor, small adenomas can probably be monitored by routine imaging (CT, MRI or ultrasound) and blood analysis.

-• Endoscopic removal: Colon adenomas (tubular or serrated polyps) are typically snared and excised during a colonoscopy to prevent progression to cancer.
+• Endoscopic removal: Colon adenoma (tubular or serrated polyps) Colon adenoma are usually snared and removed at a colonoscopy to avoid the development into cancer.

-• Post-treatment surveillance: Periodic follow-up with imaging studies and lab work ensures early detection of recurrence or new growths.
+• Post-treatment surveillance: The imaging studies and lab work should be performed periodically to detect the recurrence or new growths at an early stage.

 Book an Appointment Today